Here we describe the various ways to get Mathics3 installed.

 $ choco install llvm

-If you have the appropriate OS dependant packages installed, and want to install everything in one shot, try:
+If you have the appropriate OS-dependent packages installed, and want to install everything in one shot, try:

 $ pip install Mathics-omnibus[full]